-- A bulk handling system; - Mixing and holding tanks;
+- A bulk handling system;

+- Mixing and holding tanks;

-• Dosing pumps.
+- Dosing pumps.

-SMBS will be a source of SO2 for cyanide destruction with the SO2/air process.
+SMBS will be a source of $SO_2$ for cyanide destruction with the $SO_2$ /air process.
 It will be delivered to site in 1.1-ton bulk bags.

 SMBS will be held in the SMBS storage tank after it is mixed.
 When the storage-tank is low, a SMBS mixture will be started by dropping a bulk bag of SMBS onto a bag breaker, which discharges SMBS into the mix tank.
-The mix tank will have been previously filled with the required amount of process water to produce a mixture strength of 20%.
+The mix tank will have been previously filled with the required amount of process water to produce a mixture strength of 20%w/w.
 Once mixing is complete, the SMBS will be dosed from the storage tank to the cyanide detoxification circuit.
 There will be two positive displacement metering pumps dedicated to this process, one of which will be in place as a spare.

-17.4.7.5 Copper Sulfate
+14.4.7.5 Copper Sulfate

-Distribution of copper sulfate (CuSO4) will require dosing pumps.
-CuSO4 will be delivered to site in 53gal drums at a solution strength of 15%.
+Distribution of copper sulfate ( $CuSO_4$ ) will require dosing pumps. $CuSO_4$ will be delivered to site in 53-gal drums at a solution strength of 15%w/w.
 New drums will be listed onto a mount using a forklift.
 Dosing to the detoxification circuit will be done using dedicated positive-displacement metering pumps.

-17.4.7.6 Hydrochloric Acid
+14.4.7.6 Hydrochloric Acid

-Distribution of hydrochloric acid (HCI) will require a dosing pump.
-HCI will be used to remove lime scale from loaded carbon in the acid-wash column of the elution circuit.
-HCI will be delivered in 264.2-gallon totes at 32% solution strength and will be housed in the reagent handling area.
+Distribution of hydrochloric acid (HCl) will require a dosing pump.
+HCl will be used to remove lime scale from loaded carbon in the acid-wash column of the elution circuit.
+HCl will be delivered in 264.2-gallon totes at 32%w/w solution strength and will be housed in the reagent handling area.

-Raw water will be added to the HCl to a strength of 3% by inline mixing ahead of the acid-wash column.
+Raw water will be added to the HCl to a strength of 3%w/w by inline mixing ahead of the acid-wash column.

-17.4.8 Air Supply and Distribution
+14.4.8 Air Supply and Distribution

-17.4.8.1 Low-Pressure Air
+14.4.8.1 Low-Pressure Air